Skip to content

 The open register leaves out the names and addresses of people who have told us they do not want to be on the open register.
 It can be bought by, or passed on to, any person, company or organisation and it can be used for any purpose.
 This includes commercial activities such as marketing.

+You can choose not to appear in the open register.
 Data protection law allows anyone to give notice that they do not want their personal information used for direct marketing.
 If you give us that notice, we will record your register entry as left off the open register permanently.
 Any request for this must be in writing.
 You can download this Data Protection Act section 11 form (16kB).
 It can be used to give notice by up to four people at one address.

 It is possible to search electoral registers using online commercial organisations.
 However, these organisations are only entitled to be supplied with information on the open register.